iivanoo/covid-apps-observer/data/data_uk/reports/resources/uk.ac.shef.oak.pheactiveten___4.1.0/report.md

 > Why does it ask, every time it starts, to get the latest updates, when it has the latest version??
 It'll be removed if it continues to annoy me.<br> :date: __2020-11-04 10:02:55__

-> It is a good, useful and simple tracker.
-I like the use of time.
-Would prefer if it allowed you to set higher targets but it's good enough for me.
-I gave it 4 stars when I left that review but for some reason it now asks to be updated every day!!
-I reinstalled it to try and stop this but it wiped all my data!
-So now downgrading to 3 stars.<br> :date: __2020-11-02 20:04:34__

 #### 2-star reviews